jjvanzon/Circular-Language-Spec/spec/introduction.md

 Software cannot execute without commands.
 Upon running a command, an object *does something*.

-A button can have a __Set Text__ command for instance, which sets the text to display.
+A button can have a __Set Text__ command for instance, which sets the text to display:

 ![](images/Circle%20Language%20Spec%20Introduction.009.png)

-Other objects than a button might also have a __Set Text__ command. __Set Text__ commands of different objects can be distinguished with the following text notation:
+Other types of object might also have a __Set Text__ command. __Set Text__ commands of different objects can be distinguished with the following text notation:

 __Button .
 Set Text__
 __Text Box .
 Set Text__

-A command can again consist of sub commands: the separate steps of the command.
+A command can again consist of sub commands: the separate steps of the command:

 <img src="images/Circle%20Language%20Spec%20Introduction.010.jpeg" height="300" />